-I did buy paint to do this closet a lovely cerulean blue, and I thought I’d paint clouds and some trees.
+I did buy paint to paint the closet a nice light blue, and I thought I’d paint clouds and some trees.
 Maybe I’ll get to it over Christmas break.

 I must say that having the toys in the closet has made a huge difference in the cleanliness of the playroom.
-Part of it could be that Sophia is now in Kindergarten and isn’t up there as much as she has been in the past, but I say having fewer toys and confining them to the closet has helped.
+Part of it could be that my youngest daughter is now in Kindergarten and isn’t up there as much as she has been in the past, but I think having fewer toys and confining them to the closet has helped.
 This is not to say that they don’t bring the Barbies out of the closet, stuff their clothes with toilet paper, change Ken’s name to “Bob Harper” and re-enact challenges with them while watching The Biggest Loser on Netflix.